bhanupriya03m/bhanupriya03m/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="left">Hey 👋 What's up?
 I'm Bhanupriya Maran</h1>
-<h3 align="center">I'm a Fullstack Developer on a journey to blend innovation with technology, fueled by a keen interest in machine learning.Ever-evolving in code and creativity.<br> Let's code, read, write, and talk tech! 🚀💻📚🖋️</h3>
+<h3 align="center">I'm a Fullstack Developer on a journey to blend innovation with technology, fueled by a keen interest in machine learning.
+Ever-evolving in code and creativity.
+Let's code, read, write, and talk tech! 🚀💻📚🖋️</h3>

 ###